Topolectrical circuit realization of topological corner modes

 We now describe the circuit with periodic boundary conditions in momentum space.
 The Fourier components of the matrix $J_\lambda(\omega)$, denoted by $\tilde{J}_\lambda(\omega,\bs{k})$, are $4\times 4$ matrices that satisfy

 where $M_x=\sigma_1\tau_3$, $M_y=\sigma_1\tau_1$, and $2 C_4=(\sigma_1+\mathrm{i}\sigma_2)\tau_0+(\sigma_1-\mathrm{i}\sigma_2)(\mathrm{i}\tau_2)$ are the representations of the symmetries satisfying $M_xM_y=-M_yM_x$ and $C_4M_xC_4^{-1}=M_y$.
 Here, $\sigma_\mu$ and $\tau_\mu$, $\mu=0,1,2,3$ are the $2\times 2 $ identity matrix and the three Pauli matrices acting on the $i$ and $j$ sublattice index, respectively.
 Note that the circuit is then also invariant under the combined symmetries $\hat{M}_{x\bar{y}}={C}_4{M}_x$ and $\hat{M}_{xy}={C}_4{M}_y$ that map $(x,y)\to (-y,-x)$ and $(x,y)\to (y,x)$, respectively.
 In addition, $\tilde{J}_\lambda(\omega_0,\bs{k})$ has a chiral symmetry $\mathcal{C}=\sigma_3\tau_0$, which by $\mathcal{C}\tilde{J}_\lambda(\omega_0,\bs{k})\mathcal{C}^{-1}=-\tilde{J}_\lambda(\omega_0,\bs{k})$ implies a spectral symmetry.
-Up to an overall factor of $\mathrm{i}$, the circuit Laplacian $\tilde{J}_\lambda(\omega_0,\bs{k})$ takes exactly the same form as the Bloch Hamiltonian matrix of the quadrupole insulator introduced in Ref.~\onlinecite{Benalcazar61} (see Methods section).
+Up to an overall factor of $\mathrm{i}$, the circuit Laplacian $\tilde{J}_\lambda(\omega_0,\bs{k})$ takes exactly the same form as the Bloch Hamiltonian matrix of the quadrupole insulator introduced in Ref.~\onlinecite{Benalcazar61} (see Methods section~\ref{app-a}).
 For $\lambda\neq1$ the spectrum of $\tilde{J}(\omega_0,\bs{k})$ is gapped, and the gapless point $\lambda=1$ corresponds to a topological phase transition between a quadrupole circuit for $\lambda>1$ and a trivial circuit for $\lambda<1$.

 We now turn to a circuit with open boundary conditions to realize topologically protected corner modes.
 In general, two criteria must be met to realize a topological bulk-boundary correspondence.
 First, the symmetries which protect the topological character may not be broken by the boundary.
 Second, the system termination must be compatible with the choice of bulk unit cell for which a topological invariant has been defined, i.e., the boundary should not cut through unit cells.
 We demonstrate all of these properties on a single circuit by choosing different boundary terminations as follows.
+In order for the open system to obey the chiral symmetry $\mathcal{C}$, the diagonal elements of $J(\omega)$ need to vanish at $\omega_0$.
+This holds for all bulk sites by the construction of the model.
+Imposing this symmetry also for edge and corner sites in an open geometry fixes the circuit elements (capacitor and or inductor) that connect each site to the ground.
+(See the Methods section~\ref{app-g} for the specific grounding at the edge termination that was used for the open circuit.)